 On Test#1 (TSY32), the results exactly match the ones provided by the proponents [3]; Encoder and decoder time are also close to the ones in [3].

-On Test#2 (uniMTS), Test#3 (TSRC-CCB2) and Test#4 (TSRC-CCB3), partial results exactly match the ones provided by the proponents.
+On Test#2 (uniMTS), Test#3 (TSRC-CCB2) and Test#4 (TSRC-CCB3), results exactly match the ones provided by the proponents.
 Runtime is not exact due to heterogenous cluster.
-Results will be updated because some simulations are still running.